-Has anything changed?
+- Has anything changed?
 Are there new risks to be assessed?
-It is crucial to continue monitoring to ensure any eventual risk is prevented or dealt with before it escalates.

-Use this as an opportunity to 'test' the action plan.
+It is crucial to continue monitoring to ensure any potential risk is prevented or dealt with before it escalates. - Use this as an opportunity to "test" the action plan.
 Does it need improvement?
-Do any new actions need to be implemented?

-As we create and promote a culture of risk management, these steps will become second nature.
-Adventist Risk Management, Inc. endeavours to help all ministries learn about risk management and safety best practices to minimise accidents and injury worldwide.
+Do any new actions need to be implemented? - As you create and promote a culture of risk management, these steps will become second nature.
 By implementing these steps, you are taking a proactive approach to risk management and helping to create a safe environment for all.

+Make sure all leaders and chaperones know how to use the equipment you bring.

+Adventist Risk Management, Inc. (ARM) is invested in the safety and success of your ministry.
+We provide risk management resources to help you protect the people and physical assets at the heart of your ministry.
+Our ministry is to protect your ministry.
+Learn more at AdventistRisk.org/About-Us. #ARMcares
-REPORT YOUR CLAIM RIGHT AWAY

-1.888.951.4276 • CLAIMS@ADVENTISTRISK.ORG
+REPORT YOUR CLAIM RIGHT AWAY 1.888.951.4276 • CLAIMS@ADVENTISTRISK.ORG STAY INFORMED ADVENTISTRISK.ORG/SOLUTIONS

-STAY INFORMED

-ADVENTISTRISK.ORG/SOLUTIONS